Silas Wright Porter: Career

 After obtaining the bar in 1881 he joined his father in a partnership with whom he did five years of private practice.

 For three years of this partnership he also served as the Monmouth city attorney from 1882 to 1885.

 He left the partnership when he moved to Kansas in 1886 and was duly elected the Ness County attorney the same year, a position he served for two years.

 Leaving Ness County in 1890 he relocated to Kansas City, Kansas to serve in private practice and became a well known member of the city bar.

 In 1889, he ran for the Republican nomination for a district judge position, but was unsuccessful.
 He also made a run for congress in 1902 but again was unsuccessful.

 For several years Porter lectured at the Kansas University school of law.

 Porter was appointed to the supreme court by governor Edward W. Hoch to fill the position vacated by the resignation of William Redwood Smith who left to become general counsel of the Santa Fe railroad.
 Hoch reasoned that because Smith was from Wyandotte County, his successor should be appointed from the same county.
 Porter found out about his appointment to the court by reading about it in the morning paper on June 29, 1905.

-His long service to the court meant that his name was not just known within Kansas but also he was recognised as an prominent justice across the United States.
+His long service to the court meant that his name was not just known within Kansas but also he was recognized as a prominent justice across the United States.

-In 1922, Porter lost in the primary for the republican ticket for another term on the supreme court to Richard Joseph Hopkins, the current attorney general who achieved over 52% of the vote.
+In 1922, Porter lost in the primary for the republican ticket for another term on the supreme court to Richard Joseph Hopkins, the then current attorney general who achieved over 52% of the vote.

 After his supreme court service he went on to be appointed the referee of bankruptcy in March 1923, and at the same time moved to Topeka, Kansas officially even though he has been residing there for many years.